Simple Adaptive Estimation of Quadratic Functionals in Nonparametric IV Models: Proofs of Results in Section

 which coincides with the rate for the bias term.
-We now distinguish between the two cases of the result.
-First, consider the case $p\leq \zeta+d/4$.
-In this case, the function $j\mapsto j^{2(\zeta-p)/d+1/2}$ is increasing and consequently, we observe
+We now distinguish between the two cases in the mildly ill-posed case.
+First, consider the case $p\leq a+d/4$.
+In this case, the mapping $j\mapsto j^{2(a-p)/d+1/2}$ is increasing in $j$ and consequently, we observe

 Moreover, using $h_0 \in \mathcal H_2(p, L)$, i.e., $\sum_{j\geq 1}\langle h_0,\widetilde\psi_j\rangle_\mu^2 j^{2p/d}\leq L$, we obtain